- PhilsComputerLab Youtube Channel

 and then after a couple of seconds:

 You can reset with F4.
-If your joystick is not reckognised, go to the OSD menu and change Joysticks to «swapped».
+If your joystick is not recognised, go to the OSD menu and change Joysticks to «swapped».
 Some games (like 1942) need it.

 If you don’t have PRG-roms, you can extract them from almost any kind of C64-roms using the application DirMaster.
 There you have an option to export multiple files in batch.
 For each export a folder will be created where the PRG-files will be placed.